 This makes managing your healthcare needs much easier for many beneficiaries.

-This results in something called duplicate coverage, which means you’re paying for benefits you already have under another policy.
+This results in duplicate coverage, which means you already pay for benefits under another policy.

-Which two Medicare plans cannot be enrolled together in Nevada?
+Which two Medicare plans can’t be enrolled together in Nevada?

-Likewise, you cannot enroll in Medicare Advantage and Medicare Part D at the same time.
+Likewise, you can’t enroll in Medicare Advantage and Medicare Part D at the same time.

 This is because most Medicare Advantage plans already have some form of prescription drug coverage built in.
 This would be another form of duplicate coverage.